firebase/genkit/docs/monitoring.md

 });
 ```

-When running in production your telemetry will get automatically exported.
+When running in production, your telemetry gets automatically exported.

 Note: When running locally (specifically with the `genkit` CLI) not all
 instrumentation is enabled and you may not see your telemetry getting exported
 during local development.

-The `traceStore` is complimentary to your telemetry instrumentation.
-It lets you
+The `traceStore` option is complementary to your telemetry instrumentation.
+It
-inspect your traces for your flow runs in the Genkit Dev UI.
-It requires
+lets you inspect your traces for your flow runs in the Genkit Dev UI.
+It
-a separate configuration which provides a trace storage implementation.
-The
+requires a separate configuration which provides a trace storage implementation.
-`firebase` plugin offers Firestore based implementation.
-This configuration is
+The `firebase` plugin offers a Firestore-based implementation.
+This
-optional, but is recommended because it lets you inspect and debug
+configuration is optional, but is recommended because it lets you inspect and
-issues in production.
-When using Firestore based trace storage you will want to
+debug issues in production.
+When using Firestore-based trace storage you will
-enable TTL for the trace documents:
+want to enable TTL for the trace documents:
 https://firebase.google.com/docs/firestore/ttl